pawelzny/pawelzny.github.io/_posts/2017-08-14-celery-4-tasks-best-practices.md

 ## Always define queue

-Always define queue to easy priorities task jobs.
+Always define queue to easy priorities jobs.
 You may want to have at least 3 queues, one for high priority tasks, second for low priority tasks, and default one for normal priority.

 In my last post about configuration I set `app.conf.task_create_missing_queues = True`.